openstack-archive/infra-manual/doc/source/creators.rst

 There are several notable exceptions for job configs that should remain in the central config repository ``openstack/project-config``:

-* Translation jobs for all branches.
+* Translation jobs for all branches, note that only OpenStack official projects are translated.
 * Jobs that should only run against the master branch of the project they are applied to.